MarcoTz/Recipes/Recipes/YoghurtDressing.md

 * 1 tsp mustard
 * 1 clove garlic
 * 1 tsp sugar
-* Salt to taste
+* 1 tsp Salt or to taste
-* Papper to taste
+* 1 Tbsp Papper to taste
-* Herb mix to taste
+* 1 Tbsp Herb mix or to taste

 ## Steps